shinesolutions/tgrs/README.md

       1. Run `yarn workspace server build`
       2. Go to `packages/server`
-      3. Run `sam local start-api`
+      3. Run `sam local start-api --port 5000`
-      4. Go to the GraphQL Playground at http://localhost:3000, or point GraphiQL at that URL
+      4. Go to the GraphQL Playground at http://localhost:5000, or point GraphiQL at that URL

 3. Configure either Playground or GraphiQL to include an `Authorization`